Finding a faster way to pay off credit card debt you took on covering income gaps.

 Even as businesses reopen and the jobs report begins to improve, the U.S. unemployment rate still sits at 10.2%.
 Roughly 16.3 million people are unemployed.
 Some households have faced a situation where both spouses have lost their jobs, leaving them to rely on savings and credit cards to get by until they can find new sources of income.
 When savings runs out, credit card debt can add up quickly.

 That’s the situation that Victoria and her husband found themselves in.
 On top of that, Victoria was expecting and now found herself without health insurance.
 So, once they found new jobs and started generating income again, they were looking for a way to pay off their credit card balance fast, so they could focus on the new member of their family.

 “My husband and I were expecting our daughter,” Victoria says, “and we had just lost our good jobs at a factory.”

 Victoria and her husband hadn’t lived extravagantly.
 In fact, they only had one credit card.
-They’d even been good about saving for a rainy day, but with no income, their emergency fund ran out quickly.“We were cautious with spending, but our savings was quickly spent on bills and needs, plus medical costs, as I no longer had insurance.” – Consolidated Credit Client Victoria #unemployment Click To Tweet
+They’d even been good about saving for a rainy day, but with no income, their emergency fund ran out quickly.

-Once their savings was drained, they were left to rely on their credit card to get by.
+Once their savings were drained, they were left to rely on their credit card to get by.
 The balance quickly shot up to $3,500 before they were able to find new employment.